Call Now:

 Step 3:

 Next, you’ll have to disconnect the tube for the water supply by detaching the compression nut on the water valve.
 Then, pull out the caps of the closet bolts and separate the nuts using a wrench.
-If any bolts spin on turning the nuts, keep the bolt in place using needle-nose pliers.
+If any bolts spin when you turn the nuts, keep the bolt in place using needle-nose pliers.

 Step 4: